 What is a DUI in Lincoln County, MO?

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by psychoactive substances or substances that impair skills necessary to driving including motor skills, reaction time and decision making.
-That means that you can be subject to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The DWI law in Missouri criminalizes not only drinking and driving, but also driving while intoxicated by psychoactive substances or substances that impair skills necessary to driving including motor skills, reaction time and decision making.
+That means that you are liable to arrest if a police officer believes that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.

-If you or a family member have been arrested for a DWI in Missouri, reach out to a DUI attorney near you right away.
+If you were arrested for driving under the influence in Missouri, reach out to a DUI attorney near you right away.
 Chris Combs of Combs Waterkotte is a skilled Lincoln County-based DUI attorney near you.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

 Getting Stopped or Arrested for a DUI in Lincoln County, MO

-Know the rules and procedure for regular traffic stops, sobriety tests and sobriety checkpoints.
+Know the rules and what to expect for regular traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Lincoln County, MO